ivanovsaleksejs/lautari/README.md

 If either of the two pieces in the inner circle is captured and then revived by a Sentinel, the victory counter does not reset.
 However, if any of these pieces is moved, captured, and not revived, the counter resets.

+The winner gets :[position_victory_points points while the loser gets 0 points.

+---

+Domination victory

+The game can be won by capturing all opponents pieces, provided that the player still has more than 7 pieces left.
+In such case, the winner is granted with :domination_victory_points points while the loser gets 0 points.

 ### Draw

 A draw is declared automatically if a player has fewer than three pieces remaining, as they can no longer achieve victory.
 A draw can also be declared at any time if both players agree.
+If draw is called or declared automatically, both players receive :draw_points points.